-The master fund is often classified as a partnership for U.S. federal income tax purposes.
+The master fund is typically classified as a partnership for U.S. federal income tax purposes.
 If classified as a corporation, provided it is formed in a non-U.S. jurisdiction, the fund generally will not be subject to entity-level tax in the U.S. so long as the fund is not treated as engaged in a U.S. trade or business in the U.S. as discussed below.
-U.S. taxable investors in the onshore feeder generally will include their share of the fund's income and gains in income on a current basis (much like the tax treatment of a partnership) under the passive foreign investment company ("PFIC") rules.
-(Although PFIC tax treatment is similar to that of a partnership, certain differences may be important, including that losses do not flow through to investors and expenses of the fund are not subject to the miscellaneous itemised deduction limitations that apply to U.S. taxable individual investors.)
+U.S. taxable investors in the onshore feeder generally will include their share of the fund's income and gains in income on a current basis (much like the tax treatment of a partnership) under the passive foreign investment company ("PFIC") rules (or potentially the CFC rules if the U.S. investor owns a significant interest (at least 10 per cent) of the fund).
+(Although PFIC tax treatment is similar to that of a partnership, certain differences may be important, including that losses do not flow through to investors and expenses of the fund are not subject to the miscellaneous itemised deduction limitations that apply to U.S. taxable individual investors.
+CFC tax treatment is similar except the investor generally loses the potential for long-term capital gain treatment, with the result that all income and gain is taxable at ordinary income rates.)